Feature Tour

 )

-Any object with a hit(key, max_requests, period) -> (allowed, remaining) method works as a backend, so custom stores are easy to write.
+Any object with a hit(key, max_requests, period) method returning (allowed, remaining) — or (allowed, remaining, reset_after) to populate X-RateLimit-Reset — works as a backend (ahit for the async variant), so custom stores are easy to write.

 To rate-limit a single route instead of the whole API, apply limit() beneath @api.route.
 Give each route its own RateLimiter so budgets stay independent: